-Children & adults using wheelchairs - all on one level, wide opening doors, ramps, disabled toilet and changing facilities.
-We have to recognise, however, that our facilities may not be adequate to meet the needs of all pupils, and we will make careful and informed assessments, in consultation with parents, for each individual application.

-Children with dyslexia - use of dyslexia friendly paper for pupils' information and worksheets, training and guidance for staff.

-Children with mild, moderate or high functioning autism - visual / individual cues, individual workspaces, 'safe haven' spaces
+- Children & adults using wheelchairs all on one level, wide opening doors, ramps, disabled toilet and changing facilities.
+We have to recognise, however, that our facilities may not be adequate to meet the needs of all pupils, and we will make careful and informed assessments, in consultation with parents, for each individual application. - Children with dyslexia use of dyslexia friendly fonts and backgrounds on interactive white boards, coloured overlays when pupils are reading and training and guidance for staff. - Children with mild, moderate or high functioning autism visual / individual cues, individual workspaces, 'safe haven' spaces (where required).

-Children & adults with English as an additional language (EAL) - signs use clear language and visual cues, teacher expertise in developing EAL skills, one-to-one language support, translation support (on request) at Parent Consultation Meeting.
+• Children & adults with English as an additional language (EAL) - signs use clear language and visual cues, teacher expertise in developing EAL skills, one-to-one language support, translation support (on request) at Parent Consultation Meeting.

-How is the Emotional and Social Development of pupils supported?
+Emotional and Social Development

-Christopher Reeves VA Primary School is a Values-based School and has achieved the Values Quality Mark.
-Values-based Education is taught in a structured way (in dedicated collective worship and in classroom lessons) and underpins all our activities and relationships throughout the school.
+Christopher Reeves VA Primary School is a restorative and Values-based School.
+It has achieved the Values Quality Mark.
+Values-based Education is taught in a structured way (in dedicated collective worship and in classroom lessons) throughout the school and underpins all our activities and relationships throughout the school.
 A structured PSHE curriculum includes an understanding and celebration of difference, Mental Health & Well Being, Protective Behaviours and resilience.

 Extra support may be given to individual pupils or small groups to develop their Emotional and Social wellbeing.
-For example, one of our Teaching Assistants is trained in the 'Happy To Be Me' program to support pupils with their self-esteem and confidence.
+For example, one of our Teaching Assistants is trained in the 'Happy to Be Me' program to support pupils as part of a small group with their self-esteem and confidence.
+Last year a group of KS2 pupils participated in the Chums Encore program which uses Music to supports pupils with anxiety and low self-esteem.